 When campus closed due to COVID-19 Safer at Home orders, the Corning High mathematics faculty impressively elected to stay the course and start the planned articulation work with the Coring Union Elementary mathematics faculty.
 In virtual sessions attended by all middle and high school mathematics faculty, these meetings gradually integrated colleagues across the campuses in discussions around Expression & Equations, Function, Number Sense, and Geometry progressions in Grades 6 – 9.
 Building on these understandings, the faculties chose CAASPP task models to use in a formative assessment to be used at the transition to high school to both inform instruction and diagnose student support needs.

-- Enjoyed scope and sequence part of the day, I feel that we got a lot accomplished that will help our students to be more successful
+a.
+Enjoyed scope and sequence part of the day.
+We got a lot accomplished that will help our students to be more successful

 b.
 [I loved the] Dynamic model lesson, follow-up discussions on lesson, conversations around scope and sequence